-Market access programs represent a particular opportunity in the residential and commercial downstream retrofit markets because those markets include project types targeted by the federal Inflation Reduction Act (IRA) of 2022, making it possible to leverage federal funds.
-If IRA funding becomes available directly to PAs, the PAs will be able to use both IRA and ratepayer funding in a MAP, without impacting the cost-effectiveness calculations of the program.
-Instead, the PAs can simply add extra funds to the budgets seamlessly.
+The market access approach represents a particular opportunity in the residential and commercial downstream retrofit markets because those markets include project types targeted by the federal Inflation Reduction Act (IRA) of 2022, making it possible to leverage federal funds.
+If IRA funding becomes available directly to PAs, the PAs may be able to use both IRA and ratepayer funding in a market access-style program, without impacting the cost-effectiveness calculations of the program.
+Instead, the PAs may be able to simply add extra funds to the budgets seamlessly.

-The MAP approach also allows for incorporating innovative measures into energy efficiency programs, since MAP programs allow experimentation with measures and customer offerings without going through lengthy solicitation processes.
-Also, the MAP approach can be used to enable integrated demand side management (IDSM) opportunities.
+The market access approach also allows for incorporating innovative measures into energy efficiency programs, since this approach allows experimentation with measures and customer offerings without going through lengthy solicitation processes.
+Also, the market access approach can be used to enable integrated demand side management (IDSM) opportunities.

-Other benefits to the energy efficiency portfolio of the MAP approach include:
+Other benefits to the energy efficiency portfolio of the market access approach include:

-- Providing a streamlined pathway for energy efficiency aggregators to participate in energy efficiency portfolios and deliver projects, especially enabling smaller aggregators to participate more easily; - Allowing for market innovation that can be fast-paced and implemented quickly by aggregators; - Rewarding aggregators based on the benefits their projects delivery to the grid (based on TSB), thus encouraging aggregators to maximize the TSB of their projects; - Encouraging market competition, because aggregators compete for customers, which will result in continuous improvements to the program delivery and customer experience; - Minimizing ratepayer risk because aggregators are only paid based on measured savings; and - Minimizing risk of portfolio underperformance, acting as a hedge against underperformance by programs and implementers outside of MAP.
+- Providing a streamlined pathway for energy efficiency aggregators to participate in energy efficiency portfolios and deliver projects, especially enabling smaller aggregators to participate more easily; - Allowing for market innovation that can be fast-paced and implemented quickly by aggregators; - Rewarding aggregators based on the benefits their projects delivery to the grid (based on TSB), thus encouraging aggregators to maximize the TSB of their projects;

+- Encouraging market competition, because aggregators compete for customers, which will result in continuous improvements to the program delivery and customer experience; - Minimizing ratepayer risk because aggregators are only paid based on measured savings; and - Minimizing risk of portfolio underperformance, acting as a hedge against underperformance by programs and implementers outside of MAP.

-Recurve and SBUA, in their testimony, generally support expansion of the MAP approach in the portfolio.
+Recurve and SBUA, in their testimony, generally support expansion of the market access approach in the portfolio.

-The MAP approach also offers flexibility to the IOU PAs, because an IOU may choose to run a MAP as a core program (and not count it toward its third-party solicitation percentage) or an IOU may issue market-specific MAP solicitations for third-party implementers, as recently discussed and authorized in D.23-02-002.65 downstream retrofit opportunities in their territories, with start dates no later than July 1, 2024.
-In the MCE territory, MCE (as the originator of this program approach) should administer the MAP and not PG&E. These PAs should use existing processes (the true-up advice letter, third-party program advice letters, fund-shifting notifications, implementation plan submissions, etc.), as needed, to incorporate MAP plans into their portfolios.
+The market access approach also offers flexibility to the IOU PAs, because an IOU may choose to run a MAP as a core program (and not count it toward its third-party solicitation percentage) or an IOU may issue market-specific market access solicitations for third-party implementers, as recently discussed and authorized in D.23-02-002.67

+We will require all of the non-REN PAs (IOUs plus MCE) to make available programs using the market access approach to address both residential and commercial downstream retrofit opportunities in their territories, with start dates no later than July 1, 2024.
+In the MCE territory, MCE (as the originator of this program approach) should administer the MAP and not PG&E. These PAs should use existing processes (the true-up advice letter, third-party program advice letters, fund-shifting notifications, implementation plan submissions, etc.), as needed, to incorporate market access plans into their portfolios.
+In response to comments on the proposed decision from PG&E, we clarify that payment terms to aggregators should be primarily based on the TSB value of the savings their projects generate, as measured using population-level NMEC methods, adjusted for administrative and program delivery costs.
+Other aggregator payment terms may also be included alongside TSB.